 This is easily done in the clinic under local anaesthesia to confirm prostate cancer.
 Prostate cancer is suspected when the PSA (prostate specific antigen) level is > 4 ug/L or an abnormal nodule is felt in the prostate.
 An ultrasound probe slightly larger than a finger is inserted into the anus.
 After measuring the size of the prostate, local anaesthesia is injected around the prostatic nerves.
-Some 10 to 12 biopsies are taken using a small spring-loaded needle.
+Some 12 biopsies are taken using a small spring-loaded needle.
 The whole procedure takes 15 to 20 minutes and the histology results is ready by the 3rd day.

 To improve the accuracy rate, the ultrasound image can be fused with the MRI image to target the suspicious areas.
 This makes the biopsy more precise and reduce the number of samples that need to be taken.
 A special software program is required for this and the MRI scan has to be a recent one.
 It takes longer to do and costs more because of the added cost of the MRI and image fusion process.

-- bleeding from the anusThis tends to occur in those who have pre-existing piles.
-It usually stops the next day.
+- bleeding from the anus.
+This tends to occur in those who have pre-existing piles.
+It usually stops the next day

-- acute retention of urine. .This is more likely to occur if the prostate is large and if the patient has untreated bladder obstruction.
-It is due to prostate swelling which then compresses the urethra to block the bladder.
-A foley catheter will need to be inserted for a few days
+- acute retention of urine.
+This is more likely if the prostate is large and if the patient has untreated BPH.
+It is due to acute prostate swelling which then compresses the urethra to block the bladder.
+A Foley catheter will need to be inserted for a few days

 - minimal pain during biopsy